vyapp/vy/README.md

 you spare a lot of time when programming or just editing some text. vy has a handy set of key commands that permits you to quickly switch the cursor to a given position.

-There is a smart feature that permits making the cursor jump to positions in the visible region of the file that match a given pattern.
-Such a plugin spares a lot of time in almost all situations.

-vy has a plugin that implements a mode to quickly jump backwards/forwards to a given character.
-It is possible to go through some blocks of code very fast as well as quickly edit some pieces of text.

 The set of keys used in vy was carefully chosen to be handy although it is possible to make vy look like vim or emacs since there is a high level of modularity in vy.

-There are key commands for highlighting pairs of (), [], {} as well as selecting the text between these pairs.
-It is very useful when playing with function definitions in some languages like LISP.
-There are key commands to make the cursor jump words backwards/forwards, selecting a word, selecting a line, selecting all text, everything that vim does and a lot more but with a better scheme of keys.

-There is a powerful scheme for finding patterns of text as well as replacing ranges of text with regular expressions.
-It is possible to select regions of text then perform matching operations inside such regions; Such a feature lets you format some documents more easily with no expense of time.

 There are ways to perform fuzzy searches whose input is a set of words, with the effect of finding lines which contain the words in any order;
 Such a feature turns it simple browsing documentation of functions/commands as well as finding specific sections in large files.